Faster work by Met 'might have spared Manchester riots'

 "We knew what was absolutely critical was that there needed to be control of London.
 Because that was just creating more and more copycat violence up here."

-He added that on both the streets of Salford, and then in Manchester city centre, his officers were taken by surprise by the level of organisation among the criminal element.'Not enough'
+He added that on both the streets of Salford, and then in Manchester city centre, his officers were taken by surprise by the level of organisation among the criminal element.